 Motor Vehicle Accidents

 Motor vehicle crashes remain the second leading cause of TBI in the country, contributing to more than 17% of all TBIs.
-The violent impact from the accident to the head can cause a severe head injury or TBI.
-These types of brain injuries are often closed-head injuries and may be difficult to diagnose just by looking at them.
+The violent impact of the accident on the head can cause a severe head injury or TBI.
+These types of brain injuries are often closed-head and may be difficult to diagnose just by looking at them.

 Assaults or Intentional Violence

 Any impact to the head can cause an injury, affecting normal brain function and reducing the quality of life.
 Assaults and intentional violence, including domestic violence, abuse, and battery, can immediately lead to open-head wounds requiring severe medical attention, even in mild cases (think mood swings and violent shaking of a child, etc.).